 - Disfigurement or scarring

-You may also be able to claim lost wages if you needed time away from work to recover.
+You may also be able to claim lost wages if you need time away from work to recover.
 If you are unable to return to your field of employment and must change your career, you may be able to recover lost earning capacity.

-Motorcycle Insurance Requirements in Philadelphia
+Motorcycle Insurance Requirements in Pennsylvania

 Motorcycle drivers in Pennsylvania are legally required to carry minimum liability insurance coverage.
 This insurance provides coverage for injuries and property damage in the event of an accident.
 The state minimum auto insurance covers: